 A right to compensation will arise only:

-To the extent that the client’s loss is recognised for the purposes of the Act.
+- To the extent that the client’s loss is recognized for the purposes of the Act.

 Where an entitlement to compensation is established, the compensation payable will be the lesser of:

-90% of the amount of the client’s loss which is recognised for the purposes of the Investor Compensation Act, 1998 or;
+- 90% of the amount of the client’s loss which is recognized for the purposes of the Investor Compensation Act, 1998 or;

 For further information, contact the Investor Compensation Company Ltd. at (01) 224 4955.